Orange Tulip Scholarship Programme

 Korean students can find more information about the Orange Tulip Scholarship Programme in Korea on the Nuffic Neso Korea website (in Korean).

 Nuffic Neso Mexico launched the Orange Tulip Scholarship Programme in September 2010.
-The 2014-2015 academic year will be the fourth year that Mexican students can apply for this scholarship.
-Over the years it has become a well-known name with Mexican students.
+The 2015-2016 academic year will be the fifth year that Mexican students can apply for this now well-known scholarship.

 The programme now includes more than 25 Dutch institutions, Mexican organisations and companies offering scholarships for Mexican students.
 Each participating institution provides information on the scholarship, which is used for promotion during fairs, events, presentations and through the Orange Tulip Scholarship Mexico Facebook page.